Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] CSV Template/README.md

 To use `csvTemplate`:

+* copy the plugin folder to your `Packages` directory
 * edit the `csvFile`, `delimiter`, & `row[ "___field_name___" ]` variables to match your `CSV` file.
 * edit the `templateString` statements to match your desired formatting
 * save the plugin & restart SublimeText